GoogleChrome/web.dev/src/site/content/en/blog/streams/index.md

 ### Readable stream code samples

 The code sample below shows all the steps in action.
-I first create a `ReadableStream` that in its `underlyingSource` argument defines a `start` method that tells the stream's `controller` to `enqueue()` the current time during 10 seconds and then to `close()` the stream.
-I consume this stream by creating a reader via the `getReader()` method and calling `read()` until the stream is `done`.
+You first create a `ReadableStream` that in its `underlyingSource` argument defines a `start` method that tells the stream's `controller` to `enqueue()` the current time during 10 seconds and then to `close()` the stream.
+You consume this stream by creating a reader via the `getReader()` method and calling `read()` until the stream is `done`.